lee-133/sauce-docs/docs/testfairy/using-testfairy/builds.md

 - **VERSION** - This indicates the build name and version number.
 - **SESSIONS** - The number of user sessions logged for this specific build.
 Clicking on the sessions count will take you to the INSIGHTS tab for deeper analysis.
 - **CRASHES** - The count of logged crashes for this build version.
 Click on the crashes count to access the CRASHES tab for crash-related details.
-- **DOWNLOADS** - he total number of times this build has been downloaded.
+- **DOWNLOADS** - The total number of times this build has been downloaded.
 - **FEEDBACKS** - The amount of feedback received for this build.
 Click on the feedback count to access the FEEDBACK tab and read user comments and suggestions.
 - **UPLOADED** - The date and time when the build was uploaded to the system.
 - **TAGS** - Tags are labels that help with build identification and are searchable.
 They can be edited in the Build Settings menu.